TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/Faq.rst

 Additionally, it is a good idea to check which local containers exist using `docker images` and remove obsolete ones once in a while using `docker rmi`.
 Also, some container setups tend to create many docker volumes and don't remove them after use.
-The command `docker volume list` gives an overview, and a (use with care!) `docker volume prune` helps removing unused volumes.
+The command `docker volume list` gives an overview, and a (use with care, you have a backup right?) `docker volume prune` helps removing unused volumes.

 Why do you need runTests.sh?